Multimodal Language Models See Better When They Look Shallower: Effect of Data and Model Scale

-\paragraph{More Training Data} Motivated by recent work~\cite{zhang2024visually}, we aim to investigate the impact of training data scales.
-We adopt the same training procedure detailed in Sec.~\ref{sec:implement_detail}.
+\paragraph{More training Data.} We investigate the impact of training data scales using the same training procedure detailed in Sec.~\ref{sec:implement_detail}.
 In the first stage, we use the LLaVA 558k dataset~\cite{liu2023llava}.
-For the second stage, we evaluate three dataset configurations: \textbf{(1)} LLaVA 665K, \textbf{(2)} Cambrian-1 737K~\cite{tong2024cambrian}, an expansion of the 665K dataset with additional OCR data, and \textbf{(3)} a custom 1M dataset that builds on the 737K dataset by incorporating data specifically curated for Counting and Spatial Relation tasks.
-The data for these tasks is sourced from CLEVR~\cite{johnson2017clevr} and TallyQA~\cite{acharya2019tallyqa}.
-The detailed composition of the dataset can be found in Appendix~\ref{appendix:exp_details}. \paragraph{Different LLM Sizes} Building on the original 1.4B experiments, we extend our study to include MobileLLaMA~\cite{chu2024mobilevlmv2fasterstronger} 2.7B and Vicuna v1.5 7B.
+For the second stage, we evaluate three dataset configurations: \textbf{(1)} LLaVA 665K, \textbf{(2)} Cambrian-1 737K~\cite{tong2024cambrian}, an expansion of the 665K dataset with additional OCR data, and \textbf{(3)} a custom 1M dataset that builds on the 737K dataset by incorporating data specifically curated for vision-centric tasks.
+The dataset composition can be found in Appendix~\ref{appendix:exp_details}. \paragraph{Scaling LLM sizes.} Building on the original 1.4B experiments, we extend our study to include MobileLLaMA~\cite{chu2024mobilevlmv2fasterstronger} 2.7B and Vicuna v1.5 7B.
 These LLMs are selected due to their similar architectures, making them well-suited for investigating the impact of different LLM sizes.

-\paragraph{LRS-based layer selection} Due to computational constraints, we do not conduct a full layer-wise analysis across different data scales.
+Due to computational constraints, we do not conduct a full layer-wise analysis across different data scales.
 Instead, leveraging insights from Sec~\ref{sec:layer-wise-analysis}, we select representative layers from the shallow (layer 3), middle (layer 18), and deep (layers 23 and 24) representation spaces to examine how variations in data scale affect model performance.